crownstone/crownstone-lib-hue-behaviour/documentation/DeviceSupport.md

 #### `setStateUpdateCallback(callback:((state:StateUpdate) => void)):void`

 Used for setting a callback for state updates by the device.
 This is the interface to the behaviour aggregator for state updates.
+See the sections about sending updates under each device type.
 ### Device types
 There are 4 device types defined: `SWITCHABLE`, `DIMMABLE`, `COLORABLE` and `COLORABLE_TEMPERATURE`.` These types define what kind of device it is and helps the behaviour aggregator know which type of state updates can be send/received and which not.
-There are two states formats, one for sending and receiving state updates and one for sending the full (initial) of the device.
+There are two states formats, one for sending and receiving state updates and one for sending the full (initial) state of the device.

 ### Switch devices
 A switch device is a device that can only turn on/off.
 These are devices of type `SWITCHABLE` and support the following states: